distek/tt.nvim/README.md

         list_title = "Terminals" -- string: the title to show above the termlist },

-	height = 15, -- int: initial height of the toggle term
+	height = 15, -- int: initial height of the toggle term and termlist

 	fixed_height = false, -- bool: retain the height of the toggle term as set above fixed_width = true, -- bool: retain the width of the termlist as set above (termlist.width)